ibm-cloud-docs/Cloudant/security/access-iam.md

 {: #ibm-cloudant-api-keys-and-_use-only-iam_ai}

 Use of {{site.data.keyword.cloudant_short_notm}} API keys alongside IAM is possible but **not recommended**.
 This recommendation is made because
-{{site.data.keyword.cloudant_short_notm}} API keys and permissions are not visible or manageable via the IAM policy interface, rendering holistic access management impossible.
+{{site.data.keyword.cloudant_short_notm}} API keys and permissions are not visible or manageable by using the IAM policy interface, rendering holistic access management impossible.

 The choice between *Use only IAM* or *Use both legacy credentials and IAM* affects the following factors: